 Available Intellectual Property

 Our intellectual property portfolio may have something of value for your enterprise.
-One avenue to learn about published and patent-pending technologies is to access Syracuse University technology listings online at Flintbox or iBridge.
+One avenue to learn about published and patent-pending technologies is to access Syracuse University technology listings online at Flintbox.
 Because our patent-pending technologies are not made public by the U.S. Patent and Trademark Office until 18 months into the patenting process (and sometimes later), to learn about some of the newest patent-pending technologies, contact the Office of Technology Transfer and describe your technology categories of interest as well as your current business model.
 In order to share meaningful information about the technology, Syracuse University may require a signed Non-Disclosure Agreement (NDA).

 Peptide Breakthrough Revolutionizing Diabetes Treatment